christinepoydence/usa-state-legislatures/README.md

 All inputs are case insensitive and will ignore leading/trailing spaces.
 The input must be a string.

 *Important Note: Some states have variable terms for their Senate in order to account for redistricting.
-This information is not yet incorprated into this package.*
+These states return a Senate term length of 2-4-4.*

 ```javascript
 const {stateLegislatures} = require("usa-state-legislatures")